 Images are directly related to the success of blog posts.
 Only 30% of bloggers that add 2–3 images report success, while 75% of bloggers who add 10 or more images say that they achieved solid results.

-37. Compared to stock photos, photos of real people have 35% higher conversions
+32. Photos of real people have 35% higher conversions than stock photos

 It’s not only about adding as many images as possible.
 It’s important to add unique images that are believable and relevant.
 Furthermore, new images can give more SEO value.

-38. Adding audio content to blog posts has helped 45% of bloggers achieve better results
+33. Audio content in blog posts helped 45% of bloggers achieve better results

 The majority of audio content that is included in posts involves podcasts.
 When done correctly, audio can add more depth to your content and spice it up.